rms1000watt/rpi-plex/Readme.md

 3. View deluge web ui at: `http://192.168.0.200:8112/`
 4. Default password is: `deluge` (change that when prompted)
 5. When you're done, stop deluged: `pkill deluged`

+Alternatively, you can use `deluge-console` on the command line

 ## Install and Use PIA OpenVPN